 If you see poor cache hit rates, lots of cached memory, lots of disk reads relative to your processing rate and high disk utilization, then you’re probably not getting good use from your caches and you may want to try making them bigger.
 I’d recommend starting by just giving the OS more memory, as its cache is more efficient because its caching compressed blocks (assuming you have RocksDB compression enabled, which is the default).

 Another possibility is that your application may not have enough memory allocated to the write buffer (assuming you’ve configured a write buffer manager limit as described in the memory management guide).
-When this happens you’ll end up with lots of small SSTs in RocksDB that it needs to compact, and so you’ll see high write throughput or IOPS, and high disk utilization in [.c-code]iostat[.c-code].
+When this happens you’ll end up with lots of small SSTs in RocksDB that it needs to compact, and so you’ll see high disk write bandwidth or IOPS, and high disk utilization in iostat.

 In this case you should make sure that you’ve sized your write buffer correctly.
-RocksDB buffers up writes in the write buffer until its either explicitly flushed, it reaches the maximum configured size for a single buffer (16MB), or it’s reached the total limit of write buffer configured using the write buffer manager.
-It then creates a new buffer for new writes, transitions the existing write buffer to “immutable” and flushes it to disk.
+RocksDB buffers up writes in the write buffer until it’s either explicitly flushed, it reaches the maximum configured size for a single buffer (16MB by default), or it’s reached the total limit of write buffer memory configured using the write buffer manager.
+It then creates a new buffer for new writes, transitions the existing write buffer to “immutable” and eventually flushes it to disk.
 Immutable buffers still count against the limit while they are being flushed.

 Ideally, RocksDB never has to flush prematurely because it ran out of memory, and only because the write buffer filled up, or it was asked to by Kafka Streams.
 To try and make sure this is the case, I’d recommend trying to set a larger limit on the write buffer manager, up to half of the block cache size (assuming you’re accounting Write Buffer Manager memory from block cache as recommended by the Kafka guide).